minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Prerequisites

-- List the data sources that you will use and whether you will need to transform the data before it is usable for your application.
-The list should include links to where the data sources may be found.
+- List the **data sources** that you will use and whether you will need to transform the data before it is usable for your application.
+The list should include links to where the data sources can be found.

-- List the external components (libraries etc.) that you need to make certain features possible (name and URL link).
+- List the **external components** (libraries like `d3-tip` or `SQLite`) that you need to implement certain features.
+Include the names, and if the component is not standard, include a link to its website.

-- Include a review of similar mobile apps or related visualizations, in terms of features and technical aspects: what do they offer? how have they implemented it? can you do it in the same way?.
+- Include a review of **similar** mobile apps or related visualizations, in terms of features and technical aspects: what do they do? how have they implemented it? can you do it in the same way?

-- List the hardest parts of creating your application: think of technical problems or limitations that could arise during development and what possibilities you have to overcome these.
+- Identify the **hardest parts** of implementing your application: think of technical problems or limitations that could arise during development and what possibilities you have to overcome these.

 ## Sanity check